 - Report on Observance of Standards and Codes-FATF Recommendations for Anti-Money Laundering and Combating the Financing of Terrorism

-The Regulations, Handbooks, Instructions and Business from Sensitive Sources Notices which apply to all financial services businesses (both regulated and non-regulated) and prescribed businesses are available from the menus in this section of the website.
+Schedule 3 to the Proceeds of Crime Law, the Handbook, Instructions and Business from Sensitive Sources Notices which apply to all financial services businesses (both regulated and non-regulated) and prescribed businesses are available from the menus in this section of the website.

 Should you have any questions in respect of the Bailiwick's anti-money laundering and countering the financing of terrorism regime, or the requirements of Schedule 3 and the Handbook, please contact the Financial Crime Division either by e-mail at [email protected] or via telephone on +44 1481 712706.

 The Regulatory Divisions (Investment, Fiduciary and Pension Division & Banking and Insurance Division) remain the primary point of contact in respect of all other regulatory matters.